TEN-framework/TEN-Agent/README.md

 make run-server
 ```

-If you are using **Windows**, and see the error `sed: /app/agents/bin/start: No such file or directory`, you can run the following command to fix it:
+If you are using **Windows**, and see the this error ` /app/agents/bin/start: not found`, you can run the following command to fix it:

 ```bash
 sed -i 's/\r$//' /app/agents/bin/start